Summer Internship Placements

 Funding: A $5,000 scholarship is provided to assist with expenses related to the internship.

-This eight-week internship is a placement within the Education Department at IRIS, which operates a robust summer learning program.
+This twelve week internship is a placement within either the Case Management, Community Engagement, Education, or Employment Department at IRIS, which all respectively provide robust support services for immigrant and refugee families.
 Must be reliable and flexible to the needs of the program.
 Our community is diverse.
 Cultural sensitivity, effective cross-cultural communication, and interpersonal skills are necessary.